henriqueinonhe/promises-training/README.md

 To solve an exercise, you need to edit the `src/exercises/<category>/<exercise>/exercise.ts` file.

-After solving an exercise, you check your solution by running:
+After solving an exercise, you may check your solution by running:

 ```sh
 npm run check <category>/<exercise>.test.ts